nahteoh/pystran/README.md

   members and beams (even in combination) can be handled.
 - Only elastic models can be solved.
 - Member loading is not considered.
 All member loading needs to be converted to nodal forces.
 - Internal hinges can be modelled with linked joints.
+No member end releases are implemented.
+- Degrees of freedom are only along the cartesian axes.
 - Offsets are currently not implemented.

 ## Requirements